 In SPSS Modeler, deployment settings are specified in the Stream Properties dialog box, as follows:

-- ► From the SPSS Modeler menus, choose: Tools > Stream Properties > Deployment - ► From the Deployment type list, choose Scoring Only or Model Refresh as appropriate.
+- ► From the SPSS Modeler menus, choose: Tools > Stream Properties > Deployment - From the Deployment type list, choose Scoring Only or Model Refresh as appropriate. - ▶ Select a Scoring node, Modeling node, and Model node as needed.